PS Duchess of Fife (1903)

 PS Duchess of Fife was a paddle steamer built in 1903 for the Caledonian Steam Packet Company.
 She spent most of her career serving passenger routes in the Firth of Clyde and was requisitioned for use as a minesweeper during both World Wars.
 In 1940 she took part in the Dunkirk evacuation, rescuing a total of 1,633 allied troops.

-She was sold for scrapping in September 1953 after 50 years of service.
+After 50 years of service, She was sold for scrapping in September 1953.